Skip to main content

 Major in Environmental Health and Sustainability

-Environmental Health specialists identify and resolve problems that occur when humans interact with their environment.
+Environmental Health and Sustainability (EHS) specialists identify and resolve problems that occur when humans interact with their environment.
 Some of these environmental problems include indoor and outdoor air pollution, water pollution, food contamination, hazardous wastes, insect-borne diseases, occupational hazards, and chemical or biological terrorism.
-Environmental Health specialists identify, implement, and evaluate the best methods of controlling or preventing these problems.
+EHS specialists identify, implement, and evaluate the best methods of controlling or preventing these problems.
 Employment opportunities include private consulting firms; industry; non-profit organizations; and local, state, or federal agencies.
-The Environmental Health program is accredited by the National Environmental Health Science and Protection Accreditation Council.
+The Environmental Health and Sustainability program is accredited by the National Environmental Health Science and Protection Accreditation Council.

 Standards for Progress in the Major